 1928 – 1959

 Another redesign took place in 1928, immediately after the Turkish language reform.
 Arabic letters were replaced with European ones, so the inscription in the ring became “FENERBAHÇE SPOR KULÜBÜ 1907.”
-At the same time, it turned black again, like the only remaining outline.
+At the same time, it turned black again, leaving only the outline.

 1959 – 1963

-The designers have updated the centerpiece with a circle, shield, and oak branch, replacing it with the Hikmet Topuzer emblem.
+The designers have updated the centerpiece to include a circle, a shield, and an oak branch, replacing the previous centerpiece with the Hikmet Topuzer emblem.
 They also expanded the outer outline and separated the year of the club’s creation with two bold dots.

 1963 – 1964

-The inscription’s font has changed: now the letters are blue, thin, small, and have practically no spacing.
+The inscription’s font has changed: the letters are now blue, thin, small, and virtually unspaced.
 The dots next to the number “1907” have turned into two five-pointed stars.
 Not without metamorphosis in the graphic part: acorns on the branch became two additional leaves.
 Very intense colors were used for the shield and circle.

 1964 – 1968